EpsilonSolutions/netscaler-command-reference/docs/cr/cr-vserver/cr-vserver.md

 <b>gotoPriorityExpression</b>
 Expression or other value specifying the next policy to be evaluated if the current policy evaluates to TRUE.
 Specify one of the following values:
-* NEXT ~V Evaluate the policy with the next higher priority number.
+* NEXT - Evaluate the policy with the next higher priority number.
-* END ~V End policy evaluation.
+* END - End policy evaluation.
-* USE_INVOCATION_RESULT ~V Applicable if this policy invokes another policy label.
-If the final goto in the invoked policy label has a value of END, the eval* USE_INVOCATION_RESULT ~V Applicable if this policy invokes another policy label.
-If the final goto in the invoked policy label has a value of END, the eval uation stops.
+* USE_INVOCATION_RESULT - Applicable if this policy invokes another policy label.
+If the final goto in the invoked policy label has a value of END, the evaluation stops.
 If the final goto is anything other than END, the current policy label performs a NEXT.
 * A default syntax expression that evaluates to a number.
 If you specify an expression, the number to which it evaluates determines the next policy to evaluate, as follows:
 * If the expression evaluates to a higher numbered priority, the policy with that priority is evaluated next.